Highest Paying Jobs in Canada in 2026

 Post Study Work Permit Canada

-After completing their degree in Canada, students, who wish to stay back and work in Canada, need to apply for a PGWP Canada (Post-Graduation Work Permit).
+After completing their degree in Canada, students who wish to stay back and work in Canada need to apply for a PGWP Canada (Post-Graduation Work Permit).
 In order to be eligible for a PGWPP, your course must be at least 8 months in duration.
 If your course is more than 8 months but less than 2 years, the duration of your PGWPP will be equal to the duration of your course.
 If your course is for 2 years or more, your PGWPP may be for 3 years.
-Here are the application details for the post-study work permit Canada:
+Here are the application details for the post-study work permit in Canada:

 - You will have 180 days after your graduation to apply for the PGWP Canada.
 Your Canada student visa must be valid during these 180 days.